Ideal transition systems: Transition systems

 \subsection{Orbit closures}

-We are most interested in transitions systems $\cT$ made up of pairs $(I,J)$ where $I$ ranges over the \defn{orbit closures} of certain maximal ideals.
-This section explains the general properties of the relevant orbit closure operation.
+We are most interested in transition systems $\cT$ made up of pairs $(I,J)$ where $I$ ranges over the \defn{orbit closures} of certain maximal ideals.
+This section studies the relevant orbit closure operation.
 It is convenient to present these results in an entirely self-contained way, but generalizations of this material in terms of equivariant sheaves may be well-known; see, e.g., \cite{ChGi,MillerSturmfels}.
+If the reader is willing to believe that obvious properties of orbit closures of subvarieties extend naturally from radical ideals to all ideals, the details of this section can be skipped.